Praz314159/Ideological-Population-Dynamics/Notes.md

 <h1> Notes on IPM being developed </h1>

+**8/6/20**: Tested various knot sizes.
+In the long run, 50 knotes seems to work best.
+Next, I need to test how the 2nd derivative max changes with different initial conditions and with different hiring policies.
+Of course, this poses a problem for the ASR policy, since the increase in polarization is gradual.
+The second derivative maximum, therefore, will not indicate a tipping point in the same way it does for the remaining two policies, D and SR. Perhaps, instead, we take the time necessary for ASR polarization value to arrive at the 2nd derivative min value for the other policies.
+Hopefully the difference between the latter and former is negative.

+What type of plots do we want to generate?
+First of all, we have the obvious: we want the 2nd derivative max as various parameters vary (i.e, fractional representation of moderates increases ([0,1]?)). -- **think harder about this** -- .

 **8/5/20**: Realized that the way to get the critical values I was looking for was to smooth the plots using cubic spline interpolation.
 Changed plot strategy to cubic spline interpolation and tried to calculate critical values -- 1st derivative max, 2nd derivative max, 2nd derivative min.
 2nd derivative max seems to usually work when finding the "tipping point"